BaptisteVandecrux/SEB_Firn_model/README.md

             param{kk}.InputAWSFile = './Input/Weather data/data_KAN_M_combined_hour.txt';
 ```

 - We now need to prescribe the initial density and temperature profile.
 At KAN_M the surface is composed of bare ice seasonally covered by snow.
 In the folder Input/Initial state/density, there is no file for KAN_M so we can make a copy of *DensityProfile_NUK_K.csv* (NUK_K is also composed of bare ice overlaid by snow) and name it *DensityProfile_KAN_M.csv*.
 You can see that there are some density profiles in that folder that can be used to initialize the model.
-More info about how the model initialize density, temperature and liquid water content are available in [InitializationSubsurface.m](SEB_Firn_model/lib/HHsubsurf/Initialization/InitializationSubsurface.m).
+More info about how the model initialize density, temperature and liquid water content are available in [InitializationSubsurface.m](/lib/HHsubsurf/Initialization/InitializationSubsurface.m).

 - Make sure that the station is listed in [StationInfo.csv](/Input/Constants/StationInfo.csv) along with the appropriate information about the locaiton.
 Default values are currently used for KAN_M and updated info should be inserted in that file.

 - You can now run the Main.m script.
 It will create a folder in *Output* where outputs will be saved in netcdf format.
 Consider the [Panoply tool](https://www.giss.nasa.gov/tools/panoply/) for easy visualization.

-- Many ideas for plots and analysis are available in [Analysis.m](Analysis.m) or in the [Study-specific scripts folder](/Study-specific scripts)
+- Many ideas for plots and analysis are available in [Analysis.m](Analysis.m) or in the [Study-specific scripts](/Study-specific%20scripts)

 ## Coding and running tips <a name="tips" />
 - I have divided every scripts into sections using the command ‘%%’.
 Matlab allow to expend or collapse each section using the ‘+’ or ‘-‘ sign next to ‘%%’.
 This works also for ‘for’ loops and ‘if’ loops.
 For better visibility, you can always start by collapsing all sections (‘View’ tab> collapse all) and open only the section that you are interested in.
 Each section should have a clear name to help you navigate into the script.
 This should avoid you to scroll up and down all day.